RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab0-terminal.md

 You will now see a screen that shows a thumbnail view of your deployed application.
 Click on it, to expand the screen, and see details of the running pod:

 <img src="../images/ocp-workshop-terminal-thumb.png" width="150"><br/>

-## Does this Butterfly do anything?
-Good catch, your service is running but there is no way for users to access it yet.
-We can fix that from the web console.

 <blockquote>
 "Topology"